Skip to content

 • e or Enter usually opens or edits the selected thing

-Use command mode for page actions, imports, exports, tab switches, and destructive operations.
+Use the command palette for page actions, imports, exports, tab switches, replay, renames, moves, and system commands such as Help.

 Terminal window